statsd/statsd/docs/metric_types.md

 If the count at flush is 0 then you can opt to send no metric at all for this timer, by setting `config.deleteTimers`.

-Use the `config.histogram` setting to instruct statsd to maintain histograms over time.
+Use the `config.histogram` setting to instruct StatsD to maintain histograms over time.
 Specify which metrics to match and a corresponding list of ordered non-inclusive upper limits of bins (class intervals).
-(use `inf` to denote infinity; a lower limit of 0 is assumed) Each `flushInterval`, statsd will store how many values (absolute frequency) fall within each bin (class interval), for all matching metrics.
+(use `inf` to denote infinity; a lower limit of 0 is assumed) Each `flushInterval`, StatsD will store how many values (absolute frequency) fall within each bin (class interval), for all matching metrics.
 Examples: